GrinonBarrett/Taksidos/Core Rules/9=Extra Rules/Illness.md

 DV 8
 **Incubation**: 3d4 days
 **Average Duration**: 2d12+26 years
-**Effect**: Foxes will allows be 1 degree more hostile to the infected, unless they themselves are also infected.
+**Effect**: Foxes will be 1 degree more hostile to the infected, unless they themselves are also infected.
 Additionally, every 1d10+7 days, they will experience a fit of seizures every 1d4 hours.
 This lessens their rest by one degree, causes their [Rflx] bonus to be treated as 0, their [Body] bonus to be treated as one-third, and a *13% chance to transform into a rabbid fox on the anniversary of their contracting the disease.
 This transformation functions identically to the Therianthrope template* (see the Creatures chapter).
 **Notes**: Often, patient zero is bitten by a fox afflicted by a curse which affects the mind.
 It is also said that eating a fox could do this.
 A creature transformed by this disease which would qualify for damaging armor instead produces another point of exposure to the one bitten.
 A fox never experiences the typical symptoms of this disease and instead finds itself making irrational decisions more often.

 **Typhoid**